-S corporations are subject to the Personal Property Tax Replacement Income Tax (replacement tax), but do not pay regular Illinois income tax.
-The regular income tax is paid at the shareholder's level.
+S corporations are subject replacement tax, but do not pay Illinois income tax.
+The income tax is paid at the shareholder's level.
 Generally, income from an S corporation is passed on to the shareholders.
 The shareholders must include this income in their federal adjusted gross income (for individuals) or taxable income (for other taxpayers).
-This is the starting point for Illinois income tax purposes and where regular income tax is paid.
+This is the starting point for Illinois income tax purposes and where income tax is paid.

 Tax Rate Database to determine the replacement tax rate for S corporations.